zftang/Interactive-Bias-Mitigation-of-Machine-Classifiers/readme.md

 The  [UCI Adult Dataset](https://archive.ics.uci.edu/ml/datasets/adult) is used in this demo code.

-Run the code with the following command in python 3 with the package listed in the :
+Run the code with the following command in python 3 with the package listed in the "requirements.txt":

 ```python
 python main.py